ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 resources.
 For example, the application will be able to select the resources and by navigating the supporting relationship bottom-up come to the Service and its nodes, termination points and links.

-This APIs can be invoked for Service impact analysis, for example.
+These APIs can be invoked for Service impact analysis, for example.

 ### Traffic Engineering (TE)